ROCm/clARMOR/README.txt

 and, optionally, to a log file.
 The tool will then either continue running in order to try to find more problems, or, optionally, will exit with an error.

-This tool is only useful for finding buffer overflows in buffers created using OpenCL APIs and caused by OpenCL APIs or OpenCL kernels.
+This tool is only useful for finding buffer overflows in OpenCL kernels and against buffers created using OpenCL APIs.
 It does not work for fine-grained system shared virtual memory, since those regions are allocated with traditional calls to malloc.
 It does not attempt to find buffer overflows from host-side functions that may write into OpenCL buffer regions.
 For instance, mapping a buffer and then writing outside of the mapped region will not necessarily be detected.
 If it is detected, it may be mis-attributed.